plumvillage/newsletter/src/2024/en/articles/memorial-letters.md

 author: Thay’s Disciples
 ---

-<p class="editors-preface">The following is a letter to Thay from his disciples at Plum Village, France.</p>
+<p class="editors-preface">The following is a letter to Thay from his disciples in Plum Village, France.</p>

 ## Your life is your message